Privacy Policy

 16. Contact

-For data protection inquiries, GDPR rights requests, or to exercise your rights under applicable data protection laws, contact our Data Protection Officer:
+For data protection inquiries, privacy rights requests, or to exercise your rights under applicable data protection laws, contact our privacy team:

 Email: [email protected]

-Subject Line: "GDPR Request" or "Data Protection Inquiry"
+Subject Line: "Privacy Request" or "Data Protection Inquiry"

 General Privacy Inquiries